LinkedInLearning/essential-jenkins-2468076/Ch05/05_02-publish-reports/README.md

 - [Code Coverage API](https://plugins.jenkins.io/code-coverage-api/)

 ## Test report and code coverage demo with a Python project
 The code in this directory includes a Python project for a simple API.
-The code inlucdes a [Jenkinsfile](./Jenkinsfile) for a pipeline with the following stages:
+The code includes a [Jenkinsfile](./Jenkinsfile) for a pipeline with the following stages:

 ```mermaid
 flowchart LR